Cuttings - December

 Christmas tree

-shining so bright--
+shining so bright–

 beautiful night.

-Smoke hangs over the field --
+Smoke hangs over the fieldd

 smoldering pile